Alexander Schubert: Music

 Schubert's music makes extensive use of multimedia, including live video, internet-sourced content, lighting, and motion sensors.
 Praised by some commentators for its fusion of avant-garde and pop styles, immersive qualities, and distinctive engagement with the internet, Schubert's critics have found his work excessively confrontational or conceptual.

+In 2024, Schubert releases the album Angel Death Traps in collaboration with Copenhagen-based contemporary music ensemble NEKO3.

 Accolades

 In 2009, Schubert won the Bourges Residency Prize, and his piece Nachtschatten (Nightshade) placed in the Canadian Electroacoustic Community "Jeu de temps" competition.
 He won the European Conference of Promoters of New Music competition in 2012 and a Giga-Hertz Production Award in 2013.
 Wiki-Piano.Net received an honorary mention in the 2019 Prix Ars Electronica.

 Writings

 Schubert has published articles on virtuality, post-digitality and multimedia composition.
 A collection of texts can be found in his book Switching Worlds.